15 Jan Fasting Health Benefits – Should You Fast?

 When we fast, our body is able to focus on repairing, fixing, and doing all the “under the hood” work without having to divert energy into digesting food.

 Studies show that HGH, human growth hormone, increases during fasting.
-Which can help with gaining muscle and helping burn fat.
+This can help with gaining muscle and helping burn fat.
 It also lowers levels of certain growth factor hormones, like IGF-1.
 IGF-1 has been shown that the higher rates of IGF-1 you have, the higher risk of certain cancers.
 The signals by insulin or IGF-1 can promote tumor development by inhibiting apoptosis, and by stimulating cell proliferation.
+Regulating insulin can help your body utilize stored glucose (glycogen) and fats for energy.

 A study that was done in the Nutrition Research Journal showed that fasting also helped decrease inflammation by suppressing pro inflammatory expressions and decreased body fat.